 Open This Route in a New Window

 As the ridge turns north, you will enjoy nice views of Mt.
 Silverheels to the southeast and some other tundra filled basins.
 When we hiked here, we had hoped to see some elk, but never spotted any.
 This is prime habitat.
 As you head north, the tundra ridge will give way to more rock, slowing your progress at times.
 There is never anything difficult, but rock hopping is always slower.
 After more than 2 hours of walking, we arrived at the Hoosier summit.
-The true summit comes after several false humps and is rockier than the approach ridge.
+The true summit comes after several false humps that add a significant amount of additional elevation gain from al the ups and downs, and is rockier than the approach ridge.
 From here, either reverse your route for the return or head on north for Red Mtn.

 Year Climbed: 2003

 Red Mountain is sequenced with Hoosier Ridge.
 Mileage and elevation gain to Red Mtn., are measured from the summit of Hoosier Ridge.
 RT mileage and elevation gain assume reversing the entire route for the descent.
 A car shuttle as we propose can reduce both.